New parents tend to spend a great deal of time focusing on their baby’s sleep (or lack of it).

 - 1-4 weeks old: 15 – 16 hours per day.
 Newborns don’t have sleep patterns related to day and night time cycles; nor any other pattern.

 - 1-4 months old: 14 – 15 hours per day.
 On average, by 6 weeks of age, a baby might develop more regular sleep patterns, as confusion between day and night ends.

 - 4-12 months old: 14 – 15 hours per day.
-Although up to 15 hours is ideal, most infants up to 11 months old get only about 12 hours sleep.
+Although up to 15 hours is ideal, most infants up to 11 months old get only about 12 hours of sleep.

 - 1-3 years old: 12 – 14 hours per day.

 And from Sarah Ockwell- Smith’s The Gentle Sleep Book: